Locations:

 What week in pregnancy do membrane sweeps happen?

-Membrane sweeps aren’t performed until 39 weeks or later in pregnancy but can be performed up until 42 weeks.
-You have to be slightly dilated, which allows your healthcare provider to reach up into the cervix to perform the sweep.
-If you’re high-risk or have underlying medical conditions, your healthcare provider may feel a membrane sweep is unsafe.
+Providers don’t usually perform membrane sweeps until 39 weeks or later in pregnancy.
+You can have one up until about 42 weeks of pregnancy.
+You must be slightly dilated, which allows your healthcare provider to reach up into your cervix to perform the sweep.
+If your pregnancy is high risk or you have underlying medical conditions, your healthcare provider may feel a membrane sweep is unsafe.

 Advertisement